elemusma/ioc-siteworx/plugins/malcare-security/readme.txt

 * #### WordPress Website Protection
 	* Blocks hacker BOTS from attacking login page
 	* Identifies & blocks MALICIOUS traffic
-	* Enables users to HARDEN their sites
+	* Enables users to HARDEN their WordPress sites
 	* Enables users to block ENTIRE countries

 * #### Easy to Use